Last Updated: September 29, 2023

 Vanguard is really the only option for investing that the vast majority of people need.
 My wife and I have used Vanguard as our primary investment platform for many years, and have no plans to change.
 They pioneered the field of ultra low cost index funds, which is definitely the best way to invest, and their interests are fully aligned with their account holders because Vanguard is owned by the people who invest in their funds (unlike other for-profit companies such as Fidelity which are owned by their shareholders).

-When my wife selected a non-high-deductible health insurance plan through her employer, we had to decide what to do with her HSA account.
+When my wife switched from a high-deductible to non-high-deductible health insurance plan through her employer, we had to decide what to do with her HSA account.
 Unfortunately her company works with HSA Bank, which was going to start charging us a fee to maintain the account – ugh!
-Fortunately we found Lively and transferred the account to them – despite extensive foot dragging by HSA Bank (they wanted their fees!).
-Ever since we’ve had no issues and no fees with Lively – love it.

 We’ve used Expensify to capture/track receipts and confirm credit card bill totals since 2013.
 They have a solid website and mobile app for capturing those receipts.
 A great tool for making it easier to know exactly how much you’re spending, and for confirming no fraudulent or mistaken charges slipped through on your credit cards.